Get,

 • Removing the spleen (in cases related to the spleen and a low platelet count).

-Regular visits to the doctor and blood tests on time may help detect abnormal platelet counts early.
-Discussing personal and family histories and any medicines or health aids being taken with the doctor is also very important.
+For individuals with abnormal platelet counts, an important part of management is avoiding risky activities which may cause injuries that bleed.
+Keeping track of their platelet levels and discussing personal and family histories as well as any medicines or health aids being taken with the doctor is also essential.
 This can help find possible causes and make informed decisions about management.

 Complications and Risks Associated with Abnormal Platelet Counts